robikovacs/railway-excalidraw/README.md

 # Railway-Excalidraw

 Excalidraw is a virtual whiteboard for sketching hand-drawn like diagrams.
-Collaborative and end-to-end encrypted.
+At the moment, self-hosting your own instance doesn't support sharing or collaboration features.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https%3A%2F%2Fgithub.com%2Frobikovacs%2Frailway-excalidraw&envs=PORT&PORTDefault=80&referralCode=robikovacs)